-3.2.1 Façade Conservation & Enhancement Incentive and the Heritage Conservation Incentive Adjudication Process submission, the Committee will meet and adjudicate on all applications received during that period.
+Adjudication for the Façade Conservation & Enhancement Incentive and the Heritage Conservation Incentive take place twice annually in Spring and Fall.
+Deadlines for applications will be posted to the City of Saskatoon webpage.
+Following your submission, the Committee will meet and adjudicate on all applications received during that period.
 If your application is a successful recipient of a grant, you will be notified and informed what the grant amount will be.
 The final grant amount is determined by the adjudication committee, full funding is not guaranteed for any application.